-All employees shall be eligible for tuition and related expense reimbursement for completing approved coursework through an accredited college, school, or university.
-To be eligible for reimbursement, the employee must submit to the Fire Chief, and receive his/her approval of an education plan and goal prior to undertaking the coursework.
+All employees shall be eligible for tuition and related expense reimbursement for completing approved coursework through a regionally accredited college, school, or university.
+To be eligible for reimbursement, the employee must submit to the Fire Chief and to the Human Resources Division, and receive approval of an education plan and goal prior to undertaking the coursework.
 The plan must contain a statement as to its relevancy to the employee's work assignment and the benefit to the City.
+Courses, books, and supplies paid for via state, federal, or private grant are excluded from reimbursement.

-II.
-Criteria for Reimbursement:
+- II.
+Criteria for Reimbursement: - A. Upon completion of the coursework, the employee must submit the following items to receive reimbursement:

-- A. Upon completion of the coursework, the employee must submit the following items to receive reimbursement: - A copy of the grade report evidencing completion of the coursework with a grade of C or better.
+- A copy of the grade report evidencing completion of the coursework with a grade of C or better.
 For non-graded courses, seminars or certificate programs, documentation from the institution evidencing satisfactory completion of the course or program will be sufficient. - 2.
-Itemized receipts showing items claimed for reimbursement.

-III.
-Approved Institutions/Coursework:

-- A. For reimbursement, classes must be sponsored by an accredited institution, such as the Office of the State Fire Marshal, California State Training Institute, National Fire Academy, universities and colleges, or other institutions approved by the Fire Chief. - B. Courses must be related to the fire service, public safety, or public administration, and/or required for the completion of either an Associate's degree, a Bachelor's degree, a Master's degree, State Fire Marshal certification or a related certificate or degree. - C. For reimbursement of seminars, conferences, workshops, or other unaccredited learning opportunities and programs, eligibility must be approved in writing by the Fire Chief or designee.
+Itemized receipts showing items claimed for reimbursement. - 3.
+Completion of tuition reimbursement form. - III.
+Approved Institutions / Coursework: - A. For reimbursement, classes must be sponsored by an accredited institution, such as the Office of the State Fire Marshal, California State Training Institute, National Fire Academy, universities and colleges, or other institutions approved by the Fire Chief. - B. Courses must be related to the fire service, public safety, or public administration, and/or required for the completion of either an Associate's degree, a Bachelor's degree, a Master's degree, State Fire Marshal certification or a related certificate or degree. - C. For reimbursement of seminars, conferences, workshops, or other unaccredited learning opportunities and programs, eligibility must be approved in writing by the Fire Chief or designee.